jsonquerylang/jsonquery-website/src/content/reference.md

 ## sort

 Sort a list with objects or values.
+The function first orders values by type: `boolean`, `number`, `string`, and other types.
+Strings are compared alphabetically and case-sensitive.
+Objects and arrays are not re-ordered.

 ```text
 sort()